dragomirdev/DataTachyonPlatform/cicd/jenkins/README.md

 ## Configure SSH Remote Hosts

-This step enables the jenkins to connect to the remote Host/VM to execute the shell commands/scripts.
+This step enables the jenkins to connect to the remote Host/VM to execute the shell commands/script on it.

 ### Pre-Requisite

 1. Make sure the Target VMs like JP-DTP-NIFI-VM, JP-DTP-ELK-VM , etc are created with the public/private keys.

 ### Configure Remote Hosts